Curve (film): Plot

 Mallory puts on a hoodie and drinks the last bit of her water bottle.
 The following morning, Christian comes back and eats and drinks in front of her.
 He tells her how fate is a funny thing.
-That night, rats come in and slather around her.
+That night, rats come in and slither around her.
 She kills one of them and eats a strip of its meat and drinks her own urine.
 Christian comes back and tells her how he's holding a family hostage.
 He then gives her a saw.
 At first, Mallory thinks he gave it to her to cut through the door, but he tells her he doesn't expect it to and how if she doesn't cut off her leg, she's going to die.

 That night a huge rainstorm hits and Christian comes to say his goodbyes but she attacks him and throws his car keys outside to where he can't find them.
 A police car pulls up from the curve and the officer tells Christian he'll give him a ride.
 He hears Mallory's scream but thinks he's imagining things and drives away with Christian.

 As the car starts to flood, Mallory starts trying to cut her leg off, but barely makes a few superficial cuts before her leg comes free due to the assistance of the flood.
 She goes to the cabin where Christian says he was.
 She witnesses him killing the police officer and sees that he has killed the homeowners but is keeping their daughter Katie as a hostage.
 Mallory aims a gun that she found and tells him that she will shoot him if he moves.
 He attacks Mallory as Katie flees.
 Mallory struggles with Christian before finally pushing him off of a second-story balcony.
 He falls and crushes his leg in a bear trap.
 She limps downstairs and gives him his knife and tells him that she is going to give him the same chance that he gave her.
 Christian succumbs to his wound and dies.
 Mallory limps down the road with Katie as the front door slams shut.